A unique church, orchards and a country park of historical interest in the Garden of England.

 Follow this residential street for 350m.
 After passing Barden Park Road it swings right and there are occasional glimpses of the river and recreation ground off to the left.
 Opposite the fourth side street on the right (Preston Road) turn left onto a signposted footpath, a tarmac path running alongside the river.
 In 200m continue past a footbridge on the left.

-Follow the path into a short side street, passing Nancy's Tea Rooms on the left.
-At the end of Lamberts Yard turn right onto the High Street, where there are two more tea places on the way to the station: a Caffè Nero on the right-hand side and the Finch House Café across the road at the front of the Pavilion Shopping Centre.
+Follow the path into a short side street (Lamberts Yard), passing Nancy's Tea Rooms on the left.
+At the end turn right onto the High Street, with some more refreshment places on the way to the station: there is a Caffè Nero on the right and the Finch House Café across the road at the front of the Pavilion Shopping Centre.

 To complete the walk make your way onto the right-hand side of the High Street and follow it up the slope beyond the roundabout.
-The station entrance is on the right at the top; trains to London usually leave from Platform 2 (down the steps on the left).
+The station entrance is at the top; trains to London usually leave from Platform 2 (down the steps on the left).